Physical Education Department Courses

 • Analyze the influence of family, peers, health professionals, culture, media, technology, and other health factors.

-• Access valid information, products and services.
+• Access valid information, products, and services.

 • Recognizes the personal, social, and legal consequences of substance abuse.